vvs31415/rust-interop/book/src/c/initial.md

 # Introducing our C application

-Our project will start out with a simple C application called `count`, that we'll gradually extend with Rust code.
+Our project will start out with a simple C application called `count`, which we'll gradually extend with Rust code.

-The application relies on an internal C module (`file.h` / `file.c`) to read a file from disk, and convert it to a string.
+The application relies on an internal C module (`file.h` / `file.c`) to read a file from disk and convert it to a string.

 Based on a user-supplied command, the application then runs a calculation on the file text.
 Initially,